sabre-io/sabre.io/source/dav/character-encoding.md

 Clients
 -------

-An imcomplete list of clients that have issues with this:
+An incomplete list of clients that have issues with this:

 ### Windows